List of Wu-Tang Clan affiliates: A.I.G.

 A.I.G. is a duo composed of Allah Wise (a.k.a.
 The Wizard), and Darkim Be Allah.
 The group, whose name stands for "Allah Is God", debuted on the Wu-Tang Killa Bees: The Swarm compilation with the track "Bronx War Stories".
 An album titled Retaliation Strike was completed but was never released, a situation which eventually caused the group to leave the Clan and pursue an independent route.
+They eventually released their debut Fame Labs Presents in 2005.